SandyyyZheng/BugAgent/README.md

 ![Framework](figure/framework.jpg)

-BugAgent processes a video through five sequential stages:
+GliDe processes a video through five sequential stages:

 - **Preprocess** — Extracts frames at a fixed FPS (default 4 fps) and stitches them into windows (default 8 frames per window) for downstream processing.
 - **Scanner** — Runs a fast initial screening over every window to produce a glitch hypothesis (`has_glitch`, `category`, `confidence`) and a `game_context` description used as a RAG-like knowledge base by later stages.